 I hope they don’t hate me for saying that, but it’s truly the only way to know what will work best!
 What suits me best, may not suit you.
 I do hope I offered a little more insight into the differences between all four lenses.

-The most important thing to note, and why I added my sunglasses photo, is wearing sunglasses all the time indoors can actually increase your light sensitivity.
-Therefore you may actually be making your symptoms worse in the long run for short term relief.
+The most important thing to note, and why I added my sunglasses photo, is wearing sunglasses all the time indoors can actually increase your light sensitivity by causing dark adaptation.
+This means your eyes get used to the darker environment and increasingly become more sensitive.
+Therefore you may be making your symptoms worse in the long run for short term relief.

-Investing in one of these migraine glasses may have good long term effects on decreasing that sensitivity overall.
+Sunglasses, especially polarized, can be extremely helpful for outdoor wear.
+This just applies to wearing them indoors during attacks.
+Investing in one of these migraine glasses may have good long term effects on decreasing your light sensitivity overall.

 Natural Migraine Treatments

-This post was originally written January 4, 2021 and was updated June 1, 2023 with new information on Avulux and Felix Gray lenses.
+This post was originally written January 4, 2021 and was updated December 15, 2023 with new information.

 Hi I'm looking into the Avulux glasses.
 My opticans do an anti glare which blocks out the artificial light.
 Do you think they would be helpful?